joyson13/Terp-EventSphere/README.md

 ### Database Migrations

-The database schema is initialized via `database/init.sql` when the PostgreSQL container starts.
+The database schema is initialized via `database/init.sql`.
+Run this script on your NeonDB database to set up the schema.
 For production, consider using a proper migration system.

 ## License